rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### How to configure the algorithms

 This is not an exhaustive tutorial.
-It's here to give you an idea of how to configure the algorithms.
+It's here to give you an idea of how to configure ssh algorithms for your base template.

 Aruba CX